vistadataproject/documents/artifacts/va-vip/README.md

 Note that VIP's technical strategy for software development involves Sharepoint and IBM Clearcase.
 Sharepoint is a VA-specific special repository for artifacts and documents.
 IBM's Clearcase is a proprietary software management system.
 Both of these 'technical solutions' preclude any form of real-time collaboration with contracted, external developers (which is most of VA's development).

 Clearcase was new and state-of-the-art in 1992.
 However, 25 years later it is not.
 Today virtually all large software development and management organizations  (Google, Facebook, Yahoo, Linkedin,  Microsoft, etc.)  are using Github for all these code and managment functions to maximize agility and real-time development collaboration with a worldwide network of developers.
-It is time for VA to modernize, starting with getting on board with the Github.
+It is time for VA to modernize its approach to software management, starting with getting on board with Github.

 ### Migration from Clearcase to Github
 * https://www.open.collab.net/media/pdfs/ClearCase-and-the-journey-to-Git.pdf